 - Chop all the vegetables (fairly thin slices/small pieces), and grate the cheeses.

-- Put all the vegetables into a frying pan, and fry over a medium heat until tender.
+- Heat the oil in a large frying pan, and fry the vegetables over a medium heat until tender.

 - Meanwhile, break the eggs into a bowl and mix them with a fork.
 Add pepper to the eggs and stir.